 - Work involving a risk of falling - guideline

 - Hearing conservation program - guideline

-Any individual or group organising an event (of any nature or size), on any USC campus, must complete all three campus event risk assessments:
+Any individual or group organising an event (of any nature or size), on any USC campus, must complete the following campus event risk assessments:

 - HSW Campus Event Checklist (risk assessment)

 - FM Campus Event Checklist (risk assessment)

 If the event is off-campus, but still considered a USC event, a risk assessment is still required, please contact firstname.lastname@example.org for more information.